 ABOUT ME

-About Me: I obtained my PhD at the University at Buffalo in biological sciences.
-Currently, I perform biological research as a postdoctoral researcher and have experience in teaching and science writing.
-Before pursuing my PhD, I obtained a Bachelor’s degree in Nursing and enjoyed working as a Registered Nurse for 5 years.
-Outside of my professional life, I am a husband and father, a nature and wildlife enthusiast, and a hiker/backpacker.
-In my free time I love to read about science & nature or a good novel.
+About Me: I obtained my PhD in Biological Sciences at the University at Buffalo.
+Currently I work as an Assistant Editor at Wiley.
+Previously I worked as a postdoctoral researcher and have experience in teaching and science writing.
+Before pursuing my PhD, I obtained a Bachelor’s degree in Nursing (BSN) and enjoyed working as a Registered Nurse (RN) for 5 years.
+Outside of my professional life, I am a husband and father, a nature and wildlife enthusiast, and love to read both fiction and nonfiction.
+I have written for other blogs including Advanced Science News, The Molecular Ecologist, and Massive Science.

-You can learn more about my research and CV below, and more about the blog and myself here.
+You can learn more about my research and CV below.

 Education